yiisoft/yii2-debug/docs/guide/db-panel.md

 # Database Panel

-The Database Panel shows the queries executed by the page and which line of code initiated the call.
+The Database Panel shows the queries executed by the page and the line of code which initiated the call.

 ## Duplicates & Repeating Callers